 It was also used as a paint prep agent on interior and exterior walls and mixed with bleach to create a strong mold cleaner.
 However, it is not recommended for wood cleaning because of staining properties, nor is it used on metal or glass due to damage and filmy residue, respectively.

 TSP was deemed harmful by the Environmental Protection Agency in 2011 and is listed as a “hazardous substance” under the agency’s Clean Water Act.
 The Center For Disease Control also discourages trisodium phosphate cleaner uses and lists shock, burning sensations, abdominal pain, and collapse as reactions to ingestion.

 In addition to its many cleaning applications, trisodium phosphate is surprisingly utilized as a food additive.
 It is called E339 when used for food purposes.
 Main utilizations include its functions as a thickening agent, acidity regulator, emulsifier, and nutritional enlargement product.

 Most common foods containing the additive include meat, cheese, and baked goods.
-The chemical holds moisture in meat, whether stored or cooked, and helps cheese maintain its shape and melting abilities.
+The chemical holds moisture in the meat, whether stored or cooked and helps cheese maintain its shape and melting abilities.
 It is used as a leavening agent in bread, cake, muffins, and similar products.